venkatsujan19/ecommerce-website/README.md

-this is a ecommerce website based on mern stack
+this is a ecommerce website creating using mern stack